jonmino/minfiles/README.md

 apt install stow
 ```
 You should also already have a patched font installed and applied to your terminal.
-wezterm.lua makes use of FiraCode Nerd Font from https://www.nerdfonts.com/
+wezterm.lua makes use of Monaspice Nerd Font from https://www.nerdfonts.com/
 with [MesloLGS NF](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) as Fallback.
 and [SourceCodePro](https://github.com/gabrielelana/awesome-terminal-fonts/blob/patching-strategy/patched/SourceCodePro%2BPowerline%2BAwesome%2BRegular.ttf) as a further fallback.
 ## Apply configuration